Baltistan: Origins

-Today, the people of Kharmang and Eastern Khaplu have Tibetan features and those in Skardu, Shigar and the western villages of Khaplu are Dards.
+Today, the people of Kharmang and Chorbat Valley have Tibetan features while those in Skardu, Shigar and the western villages of Khaplu have Dardic.
 It was believed that the Balti people were in the sphere of influence of Zhangzhung.
 Baltistan was controlled by the Tibetan king in 686.
 Culturally influenced by Tibet, the Bon and animist Baltis began to adopt Tibetan Buddhism.
 Religious artifacts such as gompas and stupas were built, and lamas played an important role in Balti life.

 For centuries, Baltistan consisted of small, independent valley states connected by the blood relationships of its rulers (rajas), trade, common beliefs and cultural and linguistic bonds.
 Baltistan was known as Little Tibet, and the name was extended to include Ladakh.
 Ladakh later became known as Great Tibet.
 Locally, Baltistan is known as Baltiyul and Ladakh and Baltistan are known as Maryul ("red country").

-Medieval and Early Modern History
+Medieval and early modern history

+Skardu, the traditional capital of Baltistan, is located on the banks of Indus River.

 Medieval Baltistan was divided into three main kingdoms: Skardu, Shigar, and Khaplu.
 The Maqpon dynasty, which ruled from Skardu, also later established side branches at Kartaksho and Roundu.

 During the 14th century, Muslim scholars from Kashmir crossed Baltistan's mountainous terrain to spread Islam.
-The Noorbakshia Sufi order further propagated the faith in Baltistan and Islam became dominant by the end of the 17th century.
+The Noorbakhshia Sufi order further propagated the faith in Baltistan and Islam became dominant by the end of the 17th century.
 With the passage of time a large number also converted to Shia Islam and a few converted to Sunni Islam.

-In 1190, Maqpon dynasty of Skardu was founded by Ibrahim Shah (1190-1220), who was born in Skardu.
-This royal family ruled over Baltistan for approximately 700 years.
-The kings of the Maqpon dynasty extended the frontiers of Baltistan to Gilgit Agency, Chitral, and Ladakh.
+The Maqpon dynasty is traditionally believed to have been founded in Skardu during the 12th century.
+This royal family ruled over Baltistan for next seven centuries.
+The kings of the Maqpon dynasty extended the frontiers of Baltistan to Gilgit, Chitral, and Ladakh.
 In the late 1500s/early 1600s, the Maqpon rulers of Skardu expanded their kingdom to include Shigar, Astor, Rondu, and Karataksha.
 The greatest ruler during this period was Alī Sher Khān, known as "Anchan", or "the Great".
 After the Mughal conquest of Kashmir in 1586, during the reign of Anchan's grandfather Ghāzī Mīr, diplomatic relations developed between the Mughals and the Maqpon rulers of Baltistan.
-A Balti princess was sent to the Mughal court, and according to local tradition, a Mughal princess was also sent to Skardu and built a Mughal-style fort at Mandok.
+A Balti princess was sent to the Mughal court, and according to local tradition, a Mughal princess was also sent to Skardu and built a Mughal-style fort at Mandok, although Dani describes her as a Ladakhi princess, Mandok Gyalmo, instead.
 Around 1595, the Mughal historian Abu'l-Fazl wrote that Kashmir was then importing silkworm eggs (for sericulture) from Gilgit and Baltistan.